 - Finishing; Almost always, a good finishing guarantees a long shelf life for FPCB.
 Therefore, it’ll be pricey.

-- Flex Board types; the type depends on layers which ultimately determines the price.
+- Flex Board types depend on layers, ultimately determining the price.

 - Custom or unique specification; If you require added features on your FPCB, for instance, solder mask clearance, side plating, or contoured edges, you’ll pay extra.